 This technology has undergone extensive testing and at-sea deployments since 2015, first in a Buzzards Bay, Massachusetts estuary and, independently, in a University of South Florida station in a Gulf Coast Bayou.
 These both involved year-long deployments, and intercomparisons with other techniques of antifouling.

-A prototype chlorine microshield was installed in the sensor guard of a YSI 5-sensor instrument (the EX01).
-This instrument was then deployed in Clam Bayou, Florida, in May 2015; the sensors are shown in figures 3, 4, and 5 after 2, 3 and 5 months.
+A prototype Chlorine Microshield was installed in the sensor guard of a YSI 5-sensor instrument (the EX01).
+This instrument was then deployed in Clam Bayou, Florida, in May 2015; the sensors are shown in figures 4, 5, and 6 after 2, 3 and 5 months.
 The thin, planar and formable electrodes have also been adapted to protect mooring lines and a transmissometer.

-The improvements that the chlorine microshield provides over other antifouling methods are: durability over long deployments (> 1 year), low power consumption and large area protection.
+The improvements that the Chlorine Microshield provides over other antifouling methods are: durability over long deployments (> 1 year), low power consumption, large area and full-instrument protection.

 508 564 4404,